 Even better, we provided you with a way to get precise readings on your device without too much hustle.

 The reasons behind these inconsistent battery readings are mostly the battery being uncalibrated.
 Namely, after some time of use, batteries will degrade.
-The initial mAh capacity value will fall down over time.
+The initial mAh capacity value will fall over time.
 The device sensors would not be able to pick up on that and that’s why you’ll get a fixed percentage.

 How to calibrate the battery on your Android